-Unlike the other three caves, there is an inscription detailing the exact date of its completion.
+Unlike the other three caves, there is an inscription detailing the exact date of Cave – 3’s completion.
 According to this inscription, Chalukya Mangalesha, a stepbrother of King Kirthivarma I of Chalukya dynasty, completed it in 578 CE and donated the village of Lanjisvara (present-day Nandikesvara) to this temple.

-Area-wise, Cave – 3 is bigger than the other three caves, and compared to them, it has a broader facade and a larger courtyard with a prakara (a protective wall).
+Cave – 3 stands out from the rest of the caves as it is bigger area-wise, and its carvings are precise and exquisite.
+Compared to the other three caves, it has a broader facade and a large courtyard enclosed by a prakara (protective wall).

 Like the other three caves, Cave -3 is a

 1. Mukhamantapa (Verandah or Porch) – The mukhamantapa is a narrow hall near the entrance with six squarish pillars on the side facing the courtyard and four pillars on the side facing the